MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-ga-share-reports.md

-# Share the Guides Analytics reports in Dynamics 365 Guides
+# Share Guides Analytics reports in Dynamics 365 Guides

 If you have a [!include[pn-power-bi](../includes/pn-power-bi.md)] Pro license, you can share your Guides Analytics [!include[pn-power-bi](../includes/pn-power-bi.md)] reports within your organization by publishing them to the [!include[pn-power-bi](../includes/pn-power-bi.md)] Service.
 This allows anyone in your organization with